 When you submit a web page in Google without a canonical tag, it consider as duplicate content.

 Also, the web page will be excluded from indexing.
 This coverage issue is duplicate, submitted URL not selected as canonical.

 Under this situation, the best way is to provide the proper canonical tag for the web page

 This coverage issue is similar to the above condition, Duplicate, submitted URL not selected as canonical.

 The only difference here is that Google doesn’t consider the canonical tag you provide as the “canonical.”

 To fix this, give the proper canonical URL to the web page you need to index and ensure you add the web page to the sitemap.xml.

 If the Google selected, Canonical URL is not original, assign the real canonical for the page.

-Then redirect the page to the original page, remove it from the crawl queue, and remove it from the sitemap.
+Then redirect the page to the original page, remove it from the crawl queue and the sitemap.

 We have already seen a 4xx issue – Not Found 404.